-- 1. The Superintendent and/or building principal may institute in-service training and/or distribute educational materials about transgender issues to school staff, as he/she deems appropriate. - 2.
+- 1. The Superintendent and/or building principal may institute in-service training and/or distribute educational materials about transgender issues to school staff as they deem appropriate. - 2.
 Teachers and other staff who have responsibilities for a transgender student with a plan will receive support in implementing the plan.

-Adopted: October 5, 2016
+Adopted: October 16, 2017